 - Each fellow must submit a final report of this work describing and evaluating their experiences.

 Projects support work across Harvard Library and range from digitizing materials to working on exhibits or taking a deep dive into a collection.
-The projects from 2022 are listed below, and the 2023 projects will be listed when applications open.
+Select a project that resonates with you.

 Harvard Map Collection